A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: The player EPRQDBA protocol

 \subsection{The $n$ player agreement phase}

 The EPRQDBA protocol achieves detectable agreement during its third and last phase, aptly named \textbf{agreement phase}.
-The agreement phase begins when Alice her $n - 1$ lieutenant generals LT$_0$, \dots, LT$_{n - 2}$ measure their quantum registers.
-By recalling points ($\mathbf{D}_{ 1 }$) -- ($\mathbf{D}_{ 4 }$) of Subsection \ref{subsec:The $n$ Player Entanglement Distribution Phase}, we see that the distribution phase has created certain important correlations among Alice's register and the registers of her lieutenant generals.
+The agreement phase begins when Alice and her $n - 1$ lieutenant generals LT$_0$, \dots, LT$_{n - 2}$ measure their quantum registers.
+By recalling the distribution scheme of Subsection \ref{subsec:The $n$ Player Entanglement Distribution Phase}, we see that certain important correlations among Alice's register and the registers of her lieutenant generals have been established.